-The Story Behind the Name
+The Story Behind the Black Fleet Name

-Jeanne de Clisson, the Lioness of Brittany, was a 1300’s French Noblewoman turned Pirate who plied the English Channel.
-After her husband was accused of treason & beheaded by the French, she sold their remaining belongings & bought a trio of ships; she painted the hulls black & dyed the sails crimson, creating the Black Fleet.
-It is rumored she would behead any French Noblemen she found aboard ships with an axe, personally, becoming known as “The Bloody Lioness” & found such success she was offered .
+Jeanne de Clisson, the Lioness of Brittany, turned pirate after her husband was accused of treason & beheaded by the French.
+In turn, she sold her remaining belongings, bought a trio of ships, painted the hulls black, & dyed the sails crimson, creating the Black Fleet.
+It is rumored that Jeanne would personally behead any French Nobles found aboard ships with an axe.
+She became known as “The Bloody Lioness” & found such success she was offered .

 Just as the Lioness of Brittany sailed, & Thea Foss built her business, brews & crafts plates with passion, drive, & focus to be & do with our craft.
 From classic to cutting edge, our menu & flavors are built to blend comfort & adventure with each pint & plate using Pacific Northwest ingredients & inspiration for mouth-watering flavors.
 Our beers are brewed to be flavorful & we want to show you what we can do by bridging beer & food.